 Gibson Les Paul

 The guitar that made Les Paul a household name, the Gibson Les Paul is among one of the most iconic guitars ever produced.
 Originally introduced in 1952, the Les Paul was a combined effort on the part of Gibson’s president Ted McCarty, factory manager John Huis, and Les Paul.

-Originally, the Gibson Les Paul came equipped with two P-90 pickups, as well as a trapeze style tailpiece (like what you’d see on an a hollow or semi-hollow bodied guitar).
-The model has seen dozens of different models and revisions in the decades following its release, some which were widely celebrated and some that were not.
-What we now consider to be the traditional Les Paul configuration (Tune-o-matic bridge and dual humbucking pickups) was introduced in 1953, and was marketed under the moniker “Gibson Les Paul Custom.”
-The guitar experienced a bit of a slump in the early 60s, as the instrument was considered old fashioned and unwieldy.
-However, following its adoption by notable musicians such as Eric Clapton and Keith Richards Gibson revived the Les Paul and has been producing it ever since.
+Originally, the Gibson Les Paul came equipped with two P-90 pickups, as well as a trapeze style tailpiece.
+The model has seen dozens of different models and revisions in the decades following its release.
+What we now consider to be the traditional Les Paul configuration (a Tune-o-matic bridge and dual humbucking pickups) was introduced in 1953, and was marketed under the moniker “Gibson Les Paul Custom.”

-The Gibson Les Paul Standard also features a maple cap on the top of the guitar which is unique to the design, enhances both sustain and overall resonance.
-The guitar also features two Burst Bucker pickups, which are said to be the closest Gibson has come to reproducing the famed PAF tone.
+The Gibson Les Paul Standard also features a maple cap on the top of the guitar which is unique to the design and enhances both sustain and overall resonance.
 PAF pickups were the original humbuckers used on early Les Pauls.
 They were designed by the venerated Seth Lover, who went on to become one of the most respected names in aftermarket guitar pickups.